ddelgado60/League-of-Legends-Analytics/README.md

 Usage of this library requires a Linux environment.
 The analysis was done on a Windows operating system using [WSL2 Conda](https://docs.rapids.ai/install/#wsl2-conda) to download the RAPIDS framework to a local Linux installation.

+In addition, [DVC](https://dvc.org/doc/install) is used to manage data versions for different use cases.
+Versions evolve as the scope of a research question is explored, and data will change as it is molded for machine learning algorithms.
+The file `initial_EDA.ipynb` begins the construction of a lakeFS client using the Python API, allowing for clarity on the content of different versions.

 ## Data

 This data is sourced from [Huggingface](https://huggingface.co/datasets/renecotyfanboy/leagueData), and contains 300k individual matches gathered from the RiotAPI across all ranked divisions.
 The data was gathered on April 9th, 2024.